PerezHz/TaylorIntegration.jl/docs/src/common.md

 is the gravitational potential associated to the primaries.
 The RHS of Eq.
 (\ref{eq-pcr3bp-hamiltonian}) is also known as the *Jacobi constant*, since it is a preserved quantity of motion in the PCR3BP.
-We will use this property to check the accuracy of the obtained solution.
+We will use this property to check the accuracy of the solutions computed.
 ```@example common
 V(x, y) = - (1-μ)/sqrt((x-μ)^2+y^2) - μ/sqrt((x+1-μ)^2+y^2)
 H(x, y, px, py) = (px^2+py^2)/2 - (x*py-y*px) + V(x, y)